DonaldReddy/Roxonn-Platform/CONTRIBUTING.md

 1.  **Find an Issue:** Look for issues tagged `help wanted` or `good first issue` in the GitHub repository, focusing on those related to the **AGPL Core**.
 We also run specific bounty programs via the Roxonn platform itself - check `app.roxonn.com` (link TBD) for active bounties (most public bounties will target the AGPL core).
 2.  **Focus on AGPL Core:** Public contributions via Pull Requests should target the AGPL-licensed parts of the codebase.
 3.  **Discuss:** If you plan to work on a significant change (even to AGPL code), please discuss it first by commenting on the relevant GitHub issue or creating a new one.
 For interest in EE features, contact us directly.
 4.  **Develop:** Create a new branch for your changes (`git checkout -b feature/your-feature-name`).
-Make your code changes, adhering to the project's coding style (details TBD - add linter/formatter info here).
+Make your code changes.
+    *   **Coding Style & Linting:**
+        *   We use **Prettier** for automatic code formatting.
+Please format your code before committing.
+        *   **ESLint** is used for linting TypeScript/JavaScript code in the `client/` and `server/` directories.
+        *   **Solhint** (typically integrated with Hardhat) is used for linting Solidity code in the `contracts/` directory.
+        *   Please ensure your contributions pass all linter checks.
+Configuration files for these tools may be found in `package.json` or within specific project directories (e.g., `client/`, `server/`).
+        *   We recommend installing editor extensions for Prettier and ESLint to get real-time feedback (e.g., "Prettier - Code formatter" and "ESLint" for VS Code).
 5.  **Test:** Add relevant unit or integration tests for your changes.
 Ensure all tests pass (`npm run test`, `npx hardhat test`).
 6.  **Submit Pull Request:** Push your branch to your fork and open a Pull Request against the main Roxonn repository.
     *   Clearly describe the changes you made and link the relevant GitHub issue(s).